septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/leds_new.PNG" width="50%">

 PPSO clock could be tuned using **setPPSParameters** command.
 While GPLED default mode is *PVTLED*, it could be configured to work in different modes (*PVTLED*, *DIFFCORLED* and *TRACKLED*) using **setLEDMode** command.
-Refer to the Hardware Manual for blinking behavior of each mode.
+Refer to the Hardware Manual for blinking behaviour of each mode.
 Both General Purpose LEDs (GL1 and GL2) could be directly controlled by Raspberry Pi GPIO.

 Just for illustration, the following python script runs GL1 and GL2 in alternate blinking mode.
 It is up to users to customize those LEDs as convenient for their applications.